Thermal Barrier Coatings (TBCs): Advanced Heat Protection for Industrial Applications

 Air Plasma Spray (APS) Technology

-Air Plasma Spray (APS) technology heats gases to extreme temperatures, creating plasma — an ultra-hot, electrically charged gas that can bond thermal barrier coating materials to surfaces with extraordinary precision and strength.
+Air Plasma Spray (APS) technology heats gases to extreme temperatures, creating plasma — an ultra-hot, electrically charged gas that can propel and bond powder materials to substrate surfaces with extraordinary precision and strength.
 This method can be used to spray both metallic and ceramic coatings.
-The high melting point of the sprayed material allows for operation at high temperatures, making it a viable solution across many high-temperature applications.

 Suspension Plasma Spray (SPS) Technology